Skip to content

 setChatId(chat_id)

-append assistant message bubble
+append placeholder assistant bubble (id=message_id, content="")

-invalidate ["chats", "feed"] (refreshes side menu)
+invalidate ["chats", "feed"]

 // chatWithMemory.ts